SAP-samples/cloud-sdk-team-calendar/exercises/04-deploy-to-cf.md

 npm run ci-build && npm run ci-package
 ```

-Then deploy the data defined in the CSVs to the HDI container:
+Then, open the [package.json](../package.json), replace the `<participantId>` in the script `cds-deploy:hana` and deploy the data defined in the CSVs to the HDI container:
 ```sh
 npm run cds-deploy:hana
 ```